Cookie Policy

 About Lactanet

-Lactanet Canada (www.lactanet.ca) provides dairy producers with innovative herd management products and services to maximize their productivity and profitability.
+Lactanet Canada provides dairy producers with innovative herd management products and services to maximize productivity and profitability.

-Lactanet is a not-for-profit organization with nine elected/appointed Board of Directors who are all licensed dairy producers in Canada.
+Lactanet has 11 members on their Board of Directors.
+As a farmer-led organization, 10 of these members are licensed dairy producers in Canada.
 This governance structure helps guide Lactanet in achieving its vision and mission.

 The Lactanet Board of Directors has established a DairyTrace Advisory Committee that includes producers, representatives and experts from various dairy industry organizations.